Book 1 – Chapter 2

 Yuri snorted.
 “Forgot, my ass.
 A veteran of the Tower, forget to give a newbie a Pocket?”

-The Master grinned, or what seemed like it – the lack of eyes made it quite hard to tell.
+The Guardian grinned, or what seemed like it – the lack of eyes made it quite hard to tell.
 His elongated ears twitched slightly.
 “Really, now.
 I make mistakes, too.”

 Yuri sighed, then raised her voice.
 “Hey, Evan!”

 From way up high, Evan groaned.
 Why does she have to bring me into this?

 Evan muttered something under his breath.
 “Yes, my lady?”